 1. Technical Element 1 – Technical Approach

 As unstable and unpredictable security situations increase around the globe, the United States Navy faces even greater challenges to the readiness and resiliency of its Sailors and Marines and more, Navy and Marine Corps warfighters rely on technological superiority coupled with easy-to-use interfaces that exploit the power of available information to establish strategic and tactical advantages across a wide range of threats and contingencies.
 As a pioneer in the public support of science and technology research to benefit U.S. naval services and the nation, the Office of Naval Research (ONR) manages and funds basic and applied science and advanced technology development with an array of partners in academia, industry, and government in the United States and around the world, while also working in close cooperation with the Navy’s systems commands and their warfighting centers.
-It fosters technological innovations in a wide range of fields while maintaining a scientific research infrastructure that makes breakthroughs possible.
 These innovations in intelligence, oceanography, meteorology, information warfare, networking, and space capabilities, coupled with practical real-world application, are critical to ensuring the effectiveness, safety, health, and well-being of Sailors and Marines.

 To successfully accomplish its mission and goals, ONR requires a support contractor with a full range of capabilities to operate, maintain, and modernize ONR’s information technology (IT) enterprise.
 This support will ensure full exploitation of IT resources to support ONR business processes and continual reviews of those processes to identify opportunities for improvement.

 AveningTech takes great care in the selection of teaming partners for contract engagements to ensure that our team is fully capable of addressing the scope and level of effort of an engagement.
 The AveningTech senior management team has significant experience successfully operating as a prime contractor and have all assembled and managed teams comprising both large and small business subcontractors and teammates.
 Our relationships with service and product providers extend throughout industry and academia and enable us to assemble teams composed of the most effective mix of skills and experience for each specific program.
 We continuously develop and nurture positive relationships within industry, and frequently re-partner on subsequent and follow-on engagements.